-In person lecture periods are devoted to the development of experimental design and analysis skills applicable both to this course and any technical experimental setting.
+Lecture periods are devoted to the development of experimental design and analysis skills applicable both to this course and any technical experimental setting.
 Lecture notes for these sessions are posted on Avenue to Learn for download.
 The lectures are designed such that they will be of benefit to improving your mark in this course and by progressing/solidifying translatable job skills.
 There will be several guest lecturers throughout the course.
-These are individuals with expertise in an area relating to one of the 6 experiments/labs.
+These are individuals with expertise in an area relating to one of the 6-7 experiments.

-Table 1A.
-The tentative schedule of lecture topics is provided below (schedule subject to change):
+Table 1A tentative schedule of lecture topics is provided below (schedule subject to change):